derekmiranda/We-Got-This/README.md

 - To Start initial build with Webpack do: `npm run webpack`

+- Provide the URI of the MongoDB server you plan to use with the application in *shared/config.js*

 - Next do `npm start` and navigate in your browser to [localhost:3000](http://localhost:3000/) to see your built application.

 ## Core Features: Front-End